IUeDS/iupb-thin-exports/readme.md

 ## Requirements

-Requires the core WordPress LTI plugin from Lumen Learning (https://github.com/lumenlearning/lti) as well as the IU variant of Lumen's Pressbooks LTI plugin (also in this GitHub account).
+Requires the core WordPress LTI plugin from Lumen Learning (https://github.com/lumenlearning/lti) as well as the IU variant of Lumen's Pressbooks LTI plugin (https://github.com/IUeDS/iupb-lti).

 ## Publishing to IU's Unizin-hosted dev instance of Pressbooks.